-2 A spin across the Pegasus Bridge and the Orne River leads past the 18th-century Château de Bénouville Pedal from the Côte de Nacre to the Juno Beach Center | Visit fascinating Arromanches, the D-Day beaches and the remains of historic Mulberry Harbor Constructed in just one week, the port is a marvel of engineering.
+2 Spin across the Pegasus Bridge and past 18th-century Château de Bénouville | Pedal along the Côte de Nacre to the Juno Beach Center | Visit fascinating Arromanches, the D-Day beaches and the remains of historic Mulberry Harbor.

-3 Join a local historian for a private tour of Omaha Beach and the American Military Cemetery Behold the shattered bunkers of the German stronghold of Pointe du Hoc Past and present come together in the beautifully preserved town of Bayeux, home to the epic 11th-century Bayeux Tapestry, which depicts the conquest of England by William the Conqueror.
+3 Join a local historian for a private tour of Omaha Beach and the American Military Cemetery | Behold the German strongholds of Pointe du Hoc and Longues-sur-Mer | Visit the town of Bayeux, home to the epic 11th-century Bayeux Tapestry.

-4 Visit the island monastery of Mont-St-Michel, a World Heritage site, and retrace the final steps of a centuries-old pilgrimage | Get to know riverfront Dinan, a walled medieval port town with half-timbered houses and a lovely maze of cobblestone streets Follow the idyllic Rance River to Dinard, overlooking the sea.
+4 Explore the island monastery of Mont-St-Michel, a World Heritage site and destination of a centuries-old pilgrimage | Get to know riverfront Dinan, a medieval port town with half-timbered houses and cobblestone streets | Follow the idyllic Rance River to Dinard, overlooking the sea.

 5-6 Bike past riverside St-Suliac, one of the Most Beautiful Villages in France | Taste fresh oysters from a waterfront market in Cancale, oyster capital of Brittany | Hit the ramparts at St-Malo, a fortified oceanside city with vistas of the Emerald Coast.